Chetan Kumar: Activism

-In 2022, Kumar was arrested for his tweet regarding Justice Krishna Dixit, who was presiding over the hijab issue in the Karnataka High Court.
+In 2022, Chetan was arrested for his tweet regarding Justice Krishna Dixit, who was presiding over the hijab issue in the Karnataka High Court.

 Rehabilitation

-Kumar supported successful demands for 24-hour medical care and a monthly compensation increase for Endosulfan victims in Karnataka's coastal belt.
+Chetan supported successful demands for 24-hour medical care and a monthly compensation increase for Endosulfan victims in Karnataka's coastal belt.
 The objective was to raise the compensation from Rs.
 1,000 to Rs.
 3,000-5,000.

-Kumar helped rehabilitate 3,000 Coorg tribals who were unlawfully displaced.
+Chetan helped rehabilitate 3,000 Coorg tribals who were unlawfully displaced.
 As part of the campaign, homes were constructed near Kushalnagara.

-In April 2018, the Bharatiya Janata Party (BJP) officially claimed the Dhidalli struggle was "Naxalite-inspired" and listed Kumar as responsible.
-However, Kumar denied these allegations and argued that the Dhidalli protest was non-violent and constitutional.
+In April 2018, the Bharatiya Janata Party (BJP) officially claimed the Dhidalli struggle was "Naxalite-inspired" and listed Chetan as responsible.
+However, Chetan denied these allegations and argued that the Dhidalli protest was non-violent and constitutional.
 He called for an apology from the Law Minister and the BJP state President.

 Lingayat independent religion

-Kumar advocated for the recognition of an independent Lingayat religion based on the philosophy of Basava and Vachana literature.
-He participated in pro-Lingayat forums in locations such as Bengaluru, Kalburgi, and Hassan.
+Chetan advocated for the recognition of an independent Lingayat religion based on the philosophy of Basava and Vachana literature.
+He participated in pro-Lingayat forums in locations such as Bengaluru, Kalaburagi, and Hassan.
 Additionally, he contributed to TV discussions and interviews to raise awareness and promote dialogue.

 Kadugolla identity fight

-Kumar played a role in the efforts to obtain state recognition for the Kadugolla community.
+Chetan played a role in the efforts to obtain state recognition for the Kadugolla community.
 The Kadugolla community consists of Kannada-speaking Adivasis who engage in sheep-rearing and have distinct cultural practices and religious practices.
 The Kadugolla community was eventually recognised by the state government.

 Film industry for rights and equality (FIRE)

-Kumar is the founder of Film Industry for Rights and Equality, an association based in the Kannada Film industry.
+Chetan is the founder of Film Industry for Rights and Equality, an association based in the Kannada Film industry.
 Established in 2017, FIRE aims to address issues related to sexual harassment in the workplace, the livelihoods of film workers and technicians, and establishing a writers' guild.
 The association works towards creating a safe and equitable working environment within the Kannada Film industry.

 Rural school instruction

-Kumar was involved in teaching critical thinking and current events at a village school in Mullur.
+Chetan was involved in teaching critical thinking and current events at a village school in Mullur.
 Starting in September 2005, he advocated academic techniques such as interactive sessions, discussion forums, writing assignments, guest speakers, and meta-syllabus-based studies.